 Store Hours

-Curbside: 09:00am - 6:00pm
+09:00am - 6:00pm

 Location

-What planting zone am I in?
+Which planting zone am I in?

-Check the USDA zone map, as planting zones have shifted slightly through the years.
-Zones with higher numbers can plant earlier in the year.
-Increase your odds of successful gardening by choosing plants that are meant for your zone.
+Check the USDA planting zone map, as planting zones have shifted over the years.
+Planting zones with higher numbers can plant earlier in the year.
+Choose plants that are meant for your zone and increase your odds of successful gardening.

-If the soil isn't cold and frozen, consider planting your veggie, flower, or fruit seeds directly into your garden.
+If the soil isn't cold and frozen, consider planting your veggie, fruit, or flower seeds directly into your garden.
 This is called the "direct sow" method.
 The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
 Consult your seed packet for when and how to sow seeds.

-Do you carry organic seeds and plants?
+Do you carry organic plants and seeds?

-Yes, we've got a variety of organic options, including organic fruit seeds and veggie seeds, and organic herb and flower seeds that are subject to availability.
-We carry the organic soil to plant it in as well as the organic fertilizer to feed it.
+Yes, we've got a variety of organic options, including organic veggie seeds and fruit seeds, as well as organic flower and herb seeds that are subject to availability.
+We carry the organic soil to plant them in as well as the organic fertilizer to feed your plants.

-Should I harden off my seedlings before planting them outside?
+Do I have to harden off my seedlings before planting them outside?

-Yes, if you raised plants indoors from seeds, harden them first before you transplant them.
-Hardening allows your seedlings to adjust to the great outdoors, making them more resilient against cold snaps.
+Yes, if you raised plants indoors from seeds in your own plant nursery, harden them before you transplant them.
+Hardening allows your seedlings to adjust to the great outdoors and rain, sun, and temperature swings, making them more resilient against cold snaps.
 It slows their growth until they're strong and ready to take off during a spring warm front.

 What are seed tapes?

-If you want more guidance in planting or are dealing with extremely tiny seeds, consider seed tapes.
+If you're dealing with extremely tiny seeds or want more guidance in planting, consider seed tapes.
 They're biodegradable pieces of paper with tiny seeds affixed at regular intervals.
 Just bury the tape and water as directed.
 If all goes well, your perfectly spaced sprouts will pop up soon.

 Plant Hardiness Zones Explained

-The first thing to learn when planting spring flowers, veggies, and other seeds is your planting zone.
-Every location in the U.S. and its territories is sorted into blocks by climate.
+The first thing to know when planting vegetables, spring flowers, and other seeds is your planting zone.
+Every location in the U.S. and its territories is sorted by climate.
 Find your zone on the USDA planting zone map and learn when to plant seeds.

 Gardening in Your Growing Zone